TrellixVulnTeam/Selected_Projects_ZG39/README.md

 - CS 300 Programming II (Spring 2021)
 - ECE 354 Machine Organization & Programming (Summer 2021)
 - CS 400 Programming III (Summer 2021)
-- CS 540 Introduction to Artificial Intelligence (Fall 2021, In Progress)
+- CS 540 Introduction to Artificial Intelligence (Fall 2021)

 The repository is currently updating and many new projects/demos will be added soon.